Management - MGMT

 Provides a fundamental knowledge of problems and practices encountered in the management of transportation systems.
 Includes impact of public policy; capital facilities; industry structure; costs; operations pricing and environmental relationships.
 Prerequisite(s): MGMT 340 and MGMT 350, or consent of the instructor.

 Management of activities governing flow of materials and products through stages of production and distribution.
 Includes design of logistical systems and use of mathematical techniques.
-Prerequisite(s): IDS 355 or consent of the instructor.
+Prerequisite(s): MGMT 340; and MATH 165 or MATH 180; or consent of the instructor.

 Leading theories of ethics and moral choice.
 Analysis of ethical problems in business.
 Guidelines for ethical decision-making.
 Case studies in business ethics.
 Prerequisite(s): MGMT 340 and MGMT 350.

 Development of knowledge and critical skills necessary to operate effectively as internal or external management consultants through an applied experience with an organization.
 Field work required.
 Prerequisite(s): MGMT 340.
 Recommended background: MGMT 452 and MGMT 453.

 Special Topics in Management